stigtsp/jfpg/README.md

 Introduction
 ------------

-JFPG is a file encryption and signing utility roughly inspired by the GPG/PGP encryption utility.
+jfpg is a small file encryption and signing utility roughly inspired by GPG/PGP, but compiles with no dependencies.
 It offers a more or less similar  syntax for encryption, decryption, signing, and verification.
 It uses
-Dan Bernstein's Tweetnacl crypto library, thus it only uses  modern, high speed crypto primitives and all encryption is authenticated by default.
+Dan Bernstein's TweetNaCL crypto library, thus it only uses  modern, high speed crypto primitives and all encryption is authenticated by default.
 However, this means it is not backwards-compatible